glyph/Pomodouroboros/README.md

 ![](./screenshots/intention-set-progress.png)

-Or if you're taking a break:
+Or if you’re taking a break:

 ![](./screenshots/break.png)